hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 Error in library("dplyr") : there is no package called ‘dplyr’
 ```

-If we try to install it using `install.pacakges("dplyr")`, we get the following error and a suggestion to create a personal library.
+If we try to install it using `install.packages("dplyr")`, we get the following error and a suggestion to create a personal library.

 ```
 Warning in install.packages("dplyr") :